US, Korea open to expanded military drills to deter North - ExBulletin

 As part of a five-day visit to Asia, Biden spent Saturday developing his relationship with Yoon, who took office just over a week ago.

-Ahead of the meeting, there were concerns in Seoul that Washington would revert to the Obama administration’s strategic patience policy of ignoring North Korea until it gets serious about denuclearization, a an approach that has been criticized for neglecting the North as it made huge strides in building its nuclear arsenal.

-The US president opened on Saturday by laying a wreath at Seoul National Cemetery, wearing white gloves and a gloomy expression as he also burned incense and then signed a guest book.
-Biden then hosted Yoon at the People’s House for a nearly two-hour meeting and brief public remarks.
-The couple will also hold a joint press conference and attend a leadership dinner at the National Museum of Korea.
+The US president laid a wreath at the Seoul National Cemetery on Saturday, wearing white gloves and a grim expression as he also burned incense and then signed a guestbook.
+Biden then hosted Yoon at the People’s House for a nearly two-hour meeting followed by a press conference.
+The leaders will also attend a dinner at the National Museum of Korea.

-Besides North Korea, the two leaders have emphasized economic security and developing trade relations as two Korean industrial stalwarts, Samsung and Hyundai, open major factories in the United States.
+During the talks, the two leaders stressed economic security and developing trade relations as two Korean industrial stalwarts, Samsung and Hyundai, open major factories in the United States.

+Yoon, a political neophyte with no foreign policy experience, entered the talks with Biden less than two weeks after taking office, seeking to demonstrate his competence on the world stage.

 Biden faces growing disapproval in the United States over inflation near a 40-year high, but his administration sees a clear economic victory in China’s race for influence in the Pacific.
-Bloomberg Economics Analysis estimates the U.S. economy will grow faster this year than China for the first time since 1976, a forecast White House press secretary Karine Jean-Pierre attributed to Biden’s spending for coronavirus relief and infrastructure that led to faster job growth.
+Bloomberg Economics Analysis estimates the U.S. economy will grow faster this year than China for the first time since 1976, a forecast Biden highlighted at the press conference.

-The national security event galvanizing broader discussions between the two countries was Russia’s invasion of Ukraine, a war that led to an unprecedented series of sanctions by the United States and its allies.

-South Korea has joined the United States in imposing export controls on Russia and blocking Russian banks from the SWIFT payment system.
-His participation was essential in preventing Russia from gaining access to computer chips and other technologies necessary for weaponry and economic development.
+The United States has struggled to form a coalition of Asian nations capable of counterbalancing China’s growing strength, abandoning the trade deal known as the Trans-Pacific Partnership after a domestic political backlash.

+Biden avoided a question about resurrecting the deal, but he raised the potential for closer ties in the region beyond traditional allies like South Korea and Japan.

+Biden did not explicitly speak in his remarks about the need to counter China, but Beijing offered its own counter-message on Saturday.

+We hope the United States will match words with deeds and work with regional countries to promote Asia-Pacific solidarity and cooperation, instead of plotting division and confrontation, the Chinese envoy said.
+Korean business Liu Xiaoming on Twitter.

-Early in the administration, many White House officials believed that Kim’s nuclear ambitions would prove to be perhaps the administration’s thorniest challenge and that the North Korean leader would aim to test the mettle of Bidens early in his term.
+Early in the administration, many White House officials believed Kim’s nuclear ambitions would prove perhaps the administration’s thorniest challenge and that the North Korean leader would aim to test Bidens’ mettle. at the start of his term.

 In the first 14 months of the Bidens administration, Pyongyang delayed missile testing, even as it ignored administration efforts to reach out through secondary channels in hopes of reinvigorating talks that could lead to the denuclearization of the North in exchange for sanctions relief.